C-ROADS is designed to broaden decision-maker understanding of the

 As described in the C-ROADS Reference Guide, we conducted a full suite of tests to build our confidence in the simulation, guided by section 21.4 in Business Dynamics by John Sterman.

 Given the existence of many other climate models, one of the most important tests was the comparison of C-ROADS output to the output of disaggregated simulations from the SRES database (e.g., MAGICC) given a range of emissions input scenarios.
+As part of the ongoing work to keep C-ROADS updated comparison tests have been run against the RCP and SSP scenario sets from the IPCC.

 How did you test the scientific validity of the simulation with scientists outside your team?